taishi-i/awesome-japanese-nlp-resources/docs/README.en.md

  * [AcademicBART](https://github.com/EhimeNLP/AcademicBART) - We pretrained a BART-based Japanese masked language model on paper abstracts from the academic database CiNii Articles
  * [AcademicRoBERTa](https://github.com/EhimeNLP/AcademicRoBERTa) - We pretrained a RoBERTa-based Japanese masked language model on paper abstracts from the academic database CiNii Articles.
  * [LINE-DistilBERT-Japanese](https://github.com/line/LINE-DistilBERT-Japanese) - DistilBERT model pre-trained on 131 GB of Japanese web text.
 The teacher model is BERT-base that built in-house at LINE.
- * [Japanese-Alpaca-LoRA](https://github.com/kunishou/Japanese-Alpaca-LoRA) - I've been fine-tuning and creating a LLaMA using a dataset of Stanford Alpacas translated into Japanese, a link to a Low-Rank Adapter, and generate sample code.
+ * [Japanese-Alpaca-LoRA](https://github.com/kunishou/Japanese-Alpaca-LoRA) - Link to the Low-Rank Adapter created by fine-tuning LLaMA using the Stanford Alpaca dataset translated into Japanese, and sample code for generating it.

 |Name|downloads/week|total downloads|stars|